Milton Berle: Personal life

 Berle's autobiography contains many tales of his sexual exploits.
 He claimed relationships with numerous famous women including Marilyn Monroe and Betty Hutton, columnist Dorothy Kilgallen, and evangelist Aimee Semple McPherson.
 The veracity of some of these claims has been questioned.
 The McPherson story, in particular, has been challenged by McPherson's biographer and her daughter, among others.

-In later life, Berle found comfort in Christian Science and subsequently characterized himself as "a Jew and a Christian Scientist."
+Berle was a Christian Scientist for twenty years.
 Oscar Levant, when queried by Jack Paar about Berle's adoption of Christian Science, quipped, "Our loss is their loss."

-Berle endorsed Lyndon B. Johnson in the 1964 United States presidential election.
+Berle was a Democrat who endorsed Lyndon B. Johnson in the 1964 United States presidential election.

 Final role and death

 Berle guest-starred as Uncle Leo in the Kenan & Kel special "Two Heads Are Better than None", which premiered in 2000.
 This would be his last acting role.

 In April 2001, Berle announced that a malignant tumor had been found in his colon, but he had declined surgery.
 Berle's wife said the tumor was growing so slowly that it would take 10 to 12 years to affect him in any significant or life-threatening way.
 However, one year after the announcement, on March 27, 2002, Berle died in Los Angeles from colon cancer.
 He died on the same day as Dudley Moore and Billy Wilder.

 Berle reportedly left arrangements to be buried with his second wife, Ruth, at Mount Sinai Memorial Park Cemetery in Burbank, but his body was cremated and interred at Hillside Memorial Park Cemetery in Culver City.
 (Warren Cowan, Berle's publicist, told The New York Times, "I only know he told me he bought plots at Hillside, and it was his idea.")
+Many celebrities showed up to his funeral.
 In addition to his third wife, Lorna Adams, Berle was survived by his three children and extended family.